REal0day/apache-cve/README.md

     exploit(args.target_url, args.threads)
 ```
 ### Summary of Exploit
-While testing, I wanted to also ensure I had the right version, so I built a scanner that will determine if the server is 1.
-Apache and 2. a version that has the vulnerability.
+While testing, I wanted to also ensure I had the right version, so I built a scanner that will determine the following:
+ 1. The Web Server is Apache
+ 2. The version is vulnerable.

  After it determines this, it creates multiple threads, with the crafted payload ```session=expiry=AAAAAAAAAAA&=```.
 We send this as a cookie to trigger the NULL pointer dereference vulnerability.

 ### Result
 Client-side we see the following: